vwt-digital/odh-arcgis-int/functions/push-to-arcgis/README.md

   feature_service:
     url: "A string containing the ArcGIS feature layer URL"
     id: "A string containing the ArcGIS feature ID"
+    layers: "A list containing all feature service layers.
+When 'layer_field' is defined, all layers have to be specified here."
 data_source: "The (nested) data field within the incoming message (format: `field/sub-field/sub-sub-field`)"
 debug_logging: "Enable debug logging"
 existence_check: "Existence check type for incoming features" # See 'Existence check'